Harshit-garg2611/Dev-learning/Numpy/README.md

 - Step 1 : import numpy as np
 - Step 2 : var_name = np.array( [ list pass ] )

-> To check dimension of array : var_name.ndim
+- > To check dimension of array : var_name.ndim
+- > To check size (i.e. no. of elements in array ) : var_name.size

 - Shortcut to create a n-d array